mykelalvis/FT/Traveller/WORKING/Mongoose/Traveller Core Rulebook Update 2022.md

 scientists, naval officers, alien diplomats, untrustworthy brokers, primitive tribesmen, deranged artificial intelligences, alien hive-minds and whoever else the Travellers encounter.
 Most of these characters will appear only for a single scene, so there is no need to lavish detail on a trader or guard.
 Just come up with a personality trait or two and a name, and jot them down.
 If a character is to appear multiple times in the campaign, then the referee should determine characteristics, skills and a fuller personality.
 While the focus of the game is always on the Travellers, important characters do not exist solely to serve as allies or antagonists.
 They have their own agendas and desires and will pursue their own goals.
 Sometimes, their schemes might just enmesh the Travellers!

 For example, Erik has a Contact named Tarel Paragi, an Imperial diplomat.
 Erik can call on Paragi when dealing with Imperial bureaucracies.
-What Erik does not know is that Tarel is secretly a Zhodani spy and that every favour that Erik asks of his friend is putting him deeper in debt to a foreign power.
+What Erik does not know is that Tarel is secretly a Zhodani spy and that every favor that Erik asks of his friend is putting him deeper in debt to a foreign power.

 GENERATING CHARACTERS While characters can be generated using the Traveller Creation chapter, it is generally faster just to note down characteristics and a few appropriate skills.
 A skilled